raspberrychris/kidsteepees/content/blog/Treebud-Kids-Teepee-Tent.md

 ### Product Description

+Treebud Kids Teepee Tent is a portable and foldable play tent for kids.
+It is made of sheer lace fabric and smooth and strong pine wood poles.
+The tent uses extra reinforcement and has a silicone anti-skid sleeve to increase the stability & safety of the play tent.

+It features an easy setup with no tools required, so it can be quickly assembled or taken down within minutes.
+The Treebud kids teepee tent is ideal for indoor or outdoor use, such as backyard, park, picnic etc.

 - **STURDY & DURABLE** This Treebud kids teepee tent is made of sheer lace fabric & smooth and strong pine wood poles.
 It uses extra reinforcement and has a silicone anti-skid sleeve to increase the stability & safety of the play tent.

 - **PORTABLE & FOLDABLE** The assembled play tent has a bottom length of 43.3 inches and an overall height of 63 inches.
 It is lightweight and easy to put together.